 *cheers from the crowd*

-And we even went a step further with this one, adding some almond milk Bailey’s to the filling for a little grown-up flair.
-It’s kinda like the Christmas-y version of our Rum Cupcakes. 😉
+But, wait!
+We even went a step further with this one, adding some almond Baileys almande to the filling for a little grown-up flair.
+It’s kinda like the Christmas-y version of our Rum Cupcakes. 😍

 A warning / something to get super excited about: This recipe makes a TON of vegan peppermint patties which makes it awesome for the holiday season when there are a lot of people around to share!
 If you’re just feeding yourself, feel free to half the recipe.
 Although, they can be stored in the freezer for future snacks to come.
 It’s up to you. 😉

 If you make this recipe, tell us alllll about it!
-Tag us in your photos on Instagram (we’re @theplantpowercouple, with the ‘the’) or Facebook (just Plant Power Couple there).
-Now, go!
-Make yourself some Vegan Peppermint Patties!
+Rate the recipe and leave a comment below, or tag us in your photos on Instagram.
+We’re @theplantpowercouple, with the ‘the’.

 - 2 tsp peppermint extract